Overview

 - Free Wi‑Fi in the visitor centre.

-- Dogs welcome on the grounds (leashed) but not in the walled garden.
+- Dogs welcome on the grounds (leashed).

 Visitor Notes